Gift Icon

 Result of The Action.

 The Department of Transportation (DOT) estimates the act saved 10 billion annually, while other estimations came to around 20 billion or more.
 After the act was enacted, 45,500 truckers were licensed (Moore 1995).
 With the act came a drop in the cost of storing and maintaining inventory.
-Truckers had more carrier flexibility and could bring in supplies to be used right as needed (Moore 1993).
-Due to restrictions, trucks could no longer go out of their way.
-Getting started as a trucker or starting a new trucking company was much more accessible.
+They had more flexibility and could bring in supplies to be used right as needed (Moore 1993).
+Due to restrictions, they could no longer go out of their way.
+Getting started as a trucker or starting a new company was much more accessible.
 The pricing was no longer required to be approved by the ICC and instead placed in a “zone of reasonableness.”
 Many wasteful and anti-trust aspects of the old laws were changed to make the industry more efficient and competitive (Carter 1980).

 A-1 Auto Transport Ships Worldwide.